The short answer: Yes, EU citizens can still work in the U.K. But the logistics of how that happens can be complicated.

 Can U.K. Employers Hire Remote Workers From the EU?

-Yes, the U.K. can hire remote workers that reside in the EU.
+Yes, the U.K. can hire remote workers who reside in the EU.
 In fact, this can be a little easier than hiring in-person workers in the country, since you won’t have to jump over the legal hurdles of getting employees to immigrate into the country.

 A U.K. employer hiring a remote worker from the U.K. functions much like any employer hiring a remote employee from anywhere.
 You’ll have to consider the labour laws in your employee’s country of residence, including:

-- Minimum wage requirements
+• Minimum wage requirements

-- Mandatory holidays
+• Mandatory holidays

-- Sick pay policies
+• Sick pay policies

-- Termination and severance
+• Termination and severance

-You’ll also need to consider taxesin your new hire’s country—many times, your employee’s home country will have laws in place to prevent them from paying taxes in multiple countries.
+You’ll also need to consider taxes in your new hire’s country—many times, your employee’s home country will have laws in place to prevent them from paying taxes in multiple countries.
 You’ll need to figure out if this is true for your new hire to stay compliant.

 Staying compliant is crucial for employers hiring in a foreign market to avoid penalties.
 An employer of record (EoR) helps make sure you know the ins and outs of labour laws in each employee’s home country.